IamGianluca/dotfiles/README.md

 This will take care of automatically generate the necessary folders and symlinks to get you started.

-A companion [repository](https://github.com/IamGianluca/ansible/tree/main) exists to install all dependencies needed to replicate my OS.
+A companion [repository](https://github.com/IamGianluca/ansible/tree/main) exists to install all dependencies needed to replicate my Operating System.

 # TODO

-- [ ] Use `$TERM` instead of hardcoding value in `tmux` config
+- [ ] Use `$TERM` instead of hardcoding value in the `tmux`'s config.